 Escrow protects your deposit until the work is approved

-On Upwork, you deposit the funds for fixed-price jobs into escrow (one contract, or milestone, at a time) and release them to your freelancer once you’ve received and reviewed the agreed upon work.
-The freelancer can see you are willing and able to pay as promised, while you know you don’t have to give them the money until you are satisfied with the work.
+On Upwork, you deposit the funds for fixed-price jobs into escrow (one contract, or milestone, at a time) and release them to your freelancer or agency once you’ve received and reviewed the agreed upon work.
+The freelancer or agency can see you are willing and able to pay as promised, while you know you don’t have to give them the money until you are satisfied with the work.

-If you fail to respond to a submission within 14 days, the escrowed funds are automatically released to your freelancer as your failure to respond is deemed approval.
-Therefore, it is important to mark Request Changes on the contract in Upwork if you would like your freelancer to edit their submitted work.
+If you fail to respond to a submission within 14 days, the escrowed funds are automatically released to your freelancer or agency as your failure to respond is deemed approval.
+Therefore, it is important to mark Request Changes on the contract in Upwork if you would like your freelancer or agency to edit their submitted work.

 Learn more about